 Applications are available at any lending institution approved to participate in the PPP through the SBA’s existing 7(a) lending program or at lenders approved by the Department of Treasury.
 To locate an approved lender, you can contact your bank or review the SBA’s site for finding eligible lenders.

 If you would like guidance on the PPP, how to calculate the amount of your loan or other concerns, Weaver’s professionals are here to help you.
 The guidance to small business borrowers and lenders continues to evolve rapidly.
-We recommend that you continue to monitor Weaver’s Resiliency and Recovery resource center for updates as well as the SBA and Treasury PPP sites.

 Small Business Loans: Which is appropriate for you?